gorda/istio.io/content/en/docs/ops/configuration/telemetry/in-proxy-service-telemetry/index.md

 Go to the **Istio Mesh** Grafana dashboard.
 Verify that the dashboard displays the same telemetry as before but without
     any requests flowing through Istio's Mixer.

-## Differences with Mixer-based generation
+## Differences with Mixer-based generation{#differences-with-mixer-based-generation}

 Small differences between the in-proxy generation and Mixer-based generation of service-level metrics persist in Istio 1.3.
 We won't consider the functionality stable until in-proxy generation has full feature-parity with